How to Store Coffee Beans (and tips for freezing coffee beans)

 There are specialty coffee storage canisters available on the market, and some of them are quite good indeed.
 They’re all better than grinding a week’s worth of coffee and storing it in plastic bags, but the best ones are really superb, and can keep a month’s worth of coffee in as close to fresh-roasted condition as you can expect (assuming you take all other precautions, such as avoiding heat and moisture).

 If you’re considering one of these, check out our review of the best coffee containers by reading this guide.
-It discusses details of seven dedicated coffee storage containers, and of course we have our favorite.
+It discusses details of seven dedicated coffee storage containers, and of course we have our favourite.

 If you’re really intent on keeping your beans fresh as can be, this stainless steel coffee canister from Coffee Gator is your best bet.
 Designed to aid in releasing carbon dioxide and to minimize oxidation, it makes sure your beans stay the freshest for the longest!